Metaswitch/clearwater-readthedocs/Backups.md

 The backups are only stored locally - the resulting backup is stored in `/usr/share/clearwater/homestead/backup/backups/<snapshot>`

-These should, be copied off the homestead or homer node to a secure backup server.
-E.g. from a remote location execute `scp -r ubuntu@<homestead node>:/usr/share/clearwater/homestead/backup/backups/<snapshot> .`
+These should be copied off the homestead or homer node to a secure backup server.
+For example, from a remote location execute `scp -r ubuntu@<homestead node>:/usr/share/clearwater/homestead/backup/backups/<snapshot> .`.

 ## Periodic Automated Local Backups